mapbox/mapbox.js/extensions/mapbox.jquery.md

 ## Easing links
 Works well together with the layer switcher, but can also be used separately to link to locations.

-- `data-map`: The id of the element the map is in (this attribute can be in a parent element)
 - `data-lon`: Longitude to pan to.
 - `data-lat`: Latitude to pan to.
 - `data-zoom`: Zoom level to zoom to.